-In a certain mill lived an old miller who had no wife or children.
+In a certain mill lived an old miller who no wife or children.
 Three young apprentices served under him.
-Two of them were quite smart, but Hans, the third apprentice, wasn't so smart.
-One day, the miller announced that he wanted to retire.
-He said that he would give his mill to one of his apprentices.
-The boy who brought him the best horse would get the mill.
+Two of the apprentices were quite smart.
+Hans, the third apprentice was the drudge.
+He wasn't too bright.
+One day, the miller announced that he wanted to retire and give his mill to one of his apprentices.
+The boy who brought the miller the best horse would get the mill.